PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 subsequent work uses coherent commits and pushes without opening a pull request.

-The latest implementation unit moves the final Squeeze/residual-ADD/Reshape/post-Transpose subset of the decomposed InstanceNormalization pre/post rewrite to `passes/instance_norm_prepost_layout.py`.
-It resolves both residual-source families and ADD fan-out adapters as one transaction.
-All four retained tail modes now have indexed owners, and the former 975-line compatibility mutator is a 60-line graph-order/shared-cap dispatcher.
+The latest implementation unit moves the separate `InstanceNorm core -> post-Transpose -> bias ADD` rewrite to `passes/instance_norm_post_bias_layout.py` and reduces its former 380-line raw mutator to a 19-line compatibility dispatcher.
+The decomposition matcher and constant transaction helpers are now shared with all four pre/post tail modes through `passes/decomposed_instance_norm.py`.
+All five decomposed-InstanceNorm layout paths now use indexed, side-effect-free matching before mutation.
 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous continuation, and 1,608 lines before the broader extraction.